Black Widow (video game)

-Black Widow was offered as a conversion kit for Gravitar (1982), a game which was not commercially successful.
+Black Widow was offered as a conversion kit for Gravitar (1982), with both games using vector monitors.
 The kit uses the original Gravitar PCB with a few modifications and a new set of ROM chips.
-Many factory-built Black Widow machines were produced using unsold Gravitar cabinets with Black Widow side-art applied over the Gravitar sideart.

 Gameplay

 To destroy certain enemies, the player must lure other enemies into destroying them.
-There is also the Bug Slayer, a bug that helps the player eliminate enemies, with only loss of potential points being the only consequence.
+The Bug Slayer is a bug that helps the player eliminate enemies, with loss of potential points being the only consequence.
 The Bug Slayer can help the player in tough situations, but can also prevent the player from achieving the number of extra lives necessary to endure later, more difficult, rounds.

 Other enemies appear on the playing field as eggs, laid by other enemies.
-The player can move these eggs off the playing field to both eliminate the enemy and receive points, before it reaches maturity.
+The player can move these eggs off the playing field to both eliminate the enemy and receive points, before they reach maturity.